sandeep45/sandeep45.github.io/_posts/2016-02-03-this-keyword-in-javascript-part2.md

 x(); // global window name
 ````

 Above is another example of how the value of this changed depending upon how it was called.
 Here `this` is resolved based upon on how it is called.
+When calling a method, like `object` `.` `methodName`, then the value of `this` in the function is equal to the `object` which appers before the `dot`.

 ## Function Scope & Lexical Scoping